Bohemian Rhapsody review: Indeed a killer Queen biopic

 Bohemian Rhapsody chronicles the rise of the band Queen, and appropriately focuses on lead singer Freddie Mercury.
 But this isn't a cradle-to-grave biography.
 It covers 15 years of Queen's rise and comeback and it's as much a concert as it is a biopic -- especially while showcasing the band's performance at Live Aid, a global charity concert in 1985 that raised money to fight hunger in Ethiopia.

 The other reason to see Bohemian Rhapsody is for Rami Malek's bravura performance as Freddie Mercury.
 Like most beloved stars, it's hard to imagine anyone being able to play Mercury.
-He was truly unique with his high-cheekbones, endless jawline and of course those teeth.
-Perhaps the closest in physical resemblance is Sacha Baron Cohen, who was one point lined up to play Mercury in an earlier version of this film.
+He was truly unique, with his high cheekbones, endless jawline and, of course, those teeth.
+Perhaps the closest in physical resemblance is Sacha Baron Cohen, who was at one point lined up to play Mercury in an earlier version of this film.

-Malek is adept at portraying both the rockstar and the person.
+Malek is adept at portraying both the rock star and the person.
 In the scenes between Mercury and Mary Austin, his closest friend and partner (played by Lucy Boynton), you feel he's found his true love.
-You see a vulnerable side to Mercury, driven by a search for his identity as much as he is his ambitions.
+You see a vulnerable side to Mercury, driven by a search for his identity as much as by his ambitions.
 (Hey, iconic rock stars are just like us.)

 We all have something uniquely exceptional about us and without Mary, as the film shows, Mercury might not have fully explored his talent or come to terms with his sexuality.
 Boynton brings a contemporary perspective to Mary that allows her to be both a supportive muse, partner and friend who has enough emotional strength to show Mercury who he really is, even as her heart is broken by his philandering.